 I have always played this role, but never had a good way to describe it.
 When I've been hired as a Product Designer, my colleagues are surprised by the added benefits.
 Designing a user experience flow from end to end while composing the underlying data schema lifts all of the work.
 Building design files like frontend code elevates everyone to understand and contribute to shaping design.
 Having a common thread in our work means we can traverse the traditional disciplines in a more meaningful way.

-The future we've been able to see as Design Technologists is a world where Release replaces Handoff.
-This is a fluid process where requirements change, designs improve, and code can be optimized - each reacting to the constraints of the other disciplines.
-The quality and impact of these reactions are a function of how much understanding is shared across disciplines.
+The future we've been able to see as Design Technologists is a world where "release" replaces "handoff".
+We dare to imagine a fluid process where requirements should change.
+Design and code can be optimized.
+Each reacting to the constraints and learnings that are natural outputs of a real product.
+The quality and impact of these reactions can be measured and put back into the process infinitely.

 Imagine if there weren't disciplines to share across?